 We moved on and within a couple of minutes passed several more women, most wearing miniskirts or hot pants and halter tops.
 I motioned for the taxi driver to pull over, and summoned an attractive but somewhat chunky lady in her mid-thirties.
 Undaunted by formidable competition, she also wanted a hundred euros for sixty minutes labor.

 “Are you from Romania?”

 I thanked her, and the taxi driver moved on and said, “These girls also sell a lot of drugs: marijuana, cocaine, ecstasy.
 There’s a good chance guys she takes home have problems with her chulo.
 And they don’t change the sheets afterward in the houses.”

 “Aren’t there any girls from Spain on the streets?”
 I asked.

 “Almost none.
 Spanish women are in nice clubs or available by telephone.
-They get a hundred to three hundred Euros per hour, plus cab fare.”
+They get a hundred to three hundred euros per hour, plus cab fare.”

 These experiences were enlightening but satisfied my desire for information about the subject.
-That night about midnight, after watching an Israeli movie with Spanish subtitles and eating a late buffet dinner, I crossed Gran Via and tiredly walked along a boulevard still relatively busy with traffic and pedestrians.
+That night about midnight, after watching an Israeli movie with Spanish subtitles and eating a late buffet dinner, I crossed Gran Via and wearily walked along a boulevard still relatively busy with traffic and pedestrians.
 Suddenly, an attractive woman appeared at my left side.
 I was holding my omnipresent notebook in my right hand.